jsvine/tinystats/README.md

 tinystats urls data-is-plural > dip-urls.csv
 ```

-Note: `tinystats` will prompt you to enter your password.
-Your password is *not stored anywhere* or sent anywhere other than to TinyLetter's servers.
+Note: To fetch the data, you'll need to enter your password.
+For security reasons, that information is *not stored anywhere* or sent anywhere other than to TinyLetter's servers.

 ## Details And Options